-Isaias nears Florida coast, is poised to affect entire Eastern Seaboard with heavy rain, strong winds
+Isaias poised to sock Eastern Seaboard with heavy rain, strong winds, after grazing Florida

 Storm sheltering during a pandemic

-The ongoing coronavirus pandemic complicates the decisions both of local emergency management officials tasked with ordering evacuations and opening shelters, and the residents who may find themselves forced to use them.
+The coronavirus pandemic complicates the decisions both of local emergency management officials tasked with ordering evacuations and opening shelters, and residents, who may find themselves forced to use them.

 On Thursday, the American Meteorological Society released guidance on sheltering during the pandemic, stressing that “if you evacuate to a shelter, you are responsible for your health.”
-The document notes, however, that states and municipalities that open shelters will most likely provide for social distancing and mask use, among other precautions.
+The document notes, however, that states and municipalities that open shelters will most probably provide for social distancing and mask use, among other precautions.

 They recommended that residents procure and bring their own sanitation supplies while also following Centers for Disease Control and Prevention recommendations.